Arjun-Jaishankar/math-game-python/README.md

   - Feature requests
   - UI/UX enhancements
   - Testing and validation
-- Each GitHub commit message references a JIRA Issue Key (e.g., `CSP300-5: Fixed scoring bug`) for automatic linking.
+- Each GitHub commit message references a JIRA Issue Key (CSP300-5: Fixed scoring bug) for automatic linking.
 - Sprints managed using Scrum boards in JIRA.
-- Plugins (e.g., Zephyr) used for test management and reporting[4].
+- Plugins (Zephyr) used for test management and reporting.

 ---